Maroochydore: Transport

 Sunshine Coast Airport is located just north of the urban centre in Marcoola.
 It offers domestic flights to state capital cities around Australia.

 There are plans to create a new railway line that would extend from the current Gympie North line.
 The proposed line would connect Caloundra, Kawana Waters and Maroochydore with Brisbane and would terminate at the Sunshine Coast Airport.
 A light rail system has also been proposed, which would leave from the Maroochydore CBD and connect the local regional hubs before terminating at Caloundra.

 Amenities

-Sunshine Coast Regional Council operates a public library at 44 Sixth Avenue, Cotton Tree.
+Sunshine Coast Council operates a public library at 44 Sixth Avenue, Cotton Tree.

 The Maroochydore branch of the Queensland Country Women's Association meets at 104 Memorial Avenue.

 Education

-The main state secondary school in the town is Maroochydore State High School (1964).
-Other schools in the area include:
+There are a number of schools serving the Maroochydore urban area: